Diverse Projection Ensembles for Distributional Reinforcement Learning: Deep distributional RL with projection ensembles

-where $\sigma(x_i) = e^{x_i} / \sum_j e^{x_j}$ is the softmax transfer function.
-Consequently, this representation comprises a total of~$2K$ atoms,~$K$ of which parametrize locations in the quantile model, and the remaining~$K$ parametrizing probabilities in the categorical representation.

-\paragraph{Projection losses.} Next, we assume that bootstrapped return distributions are generated by a set of delayed parameters~$\Tilde{\distpar}$, as is common\ \citep{mnihPlayingAtariDeep2013}.
-The stochastic (sampled) version of the distributional Bellman operator~$\stdbop$, applied to the target ensemble's mixture distribution~$\retdist_{M,\Tilde{\distpar}}$ yields Instead of applying the projection mixture~$\Omega_M$ analytically, as done previously in Section~\ref{methods}, the parametric estimates~$\retdist_{M,\distpar}$ are moved incrementally towards a projected target distribution through gradient descent on a loss function.

-In the \textit{quantile} representation, we augment the classical quantile regression loss\ \citep{koenker2001quantile} with an importance-sampling ratio~$K p (\Tilde{\distpar}'_{ij})$ to correct for the non-uniformity of atoms from the bootstrapped distribution~$\stdbop \retdist_{M,\Tilde{\distpar}}$.
-For a set of fixed quantiles~$\tau_k$, the loss~$\loss_1$ is given by
+In the \textit{quantile} representation, we augment the classical quantile regression loss\ \citep{koenker2001quantile} with an importance-sampling ratio~$K p (\Tilde{\distpar}'_{ij})$ to correct for the non-uniformity of atoms from the bootstrapped distribution~$\stdbop \retdist_{E,\Tilde{\distpar}}$.
+For a set of fixed quantiles~$\tau_k$, the loss~$\loss_1$ is given by The \textit{categorical} model minimizes the Kullback-Leibler (KL) divergence between the projected bootstrap distribution $\Pi_C \stdbop \retdist_{E,\Tilde{\theta}}$ and an estimate~$\retdist_{\theta_2}$.
+The corresponding loss is given by